Bachelor of Science

 GU in a View

 Find multiple opportunities to interact with other teaching professionals in field experience observations.
-During your first Interterm as an education major, you observe in urban schools in St. Louis.
-During your second Interterm, you observe in classrooms in East St. Louis, allowing you to experience a wide variety of culturally diverse settings.
+During your first Interterm as an education major, you will observe in urban schools in St. Louis.
+During your second Interterm, you will observe in classrooms in East St. Louis, allowing you to experience a wide variety of culturally diverse settings.